Environmental Law Q&A

 How do you collaborate with other attorneys at Lewis Rice?

-My practice allows me to partner with attorneys in other practice areas, in particular the real estate and transactional teams.
-When our real estate and corporate clients contemplate purchasing properties with potential environmental hazards they may face significant risk due to the financial exposure for the company if they are held liable for the clean-up of any environmental contamination on the property.
+My practice allows me to partner with attorneys in other practice areas, in particular the Real Estate and Mergers & Acquisitions teams.
+When our real estate and corporate clients contemplate purchasing properties with potential environmental hazards, they may face significant risk due to the financial exposure for the company if they are held liable for the clean-up of any environmental contamination on the property.

 What is one of the proudest moments of your career?

-Being recognized by my peers and elected as the youngest and the first woman to serve as Bar President in the 114-year history of the State Bar of Wisconsin.
+Being recognized by my peers and elected as the youngest and the first woman to serve as president of the State Bar of Wisconsin in its 114-year history was a significant milestone.
 That opportunity not only allowed me to assume a leadership role within my industry, but also to develop programs on issues that were personally important to me.
-In an effort to make the State Bar more relevant to its members, I established the first diversity committee and focused programming at many of our conferences towards solo practitioners and small firms, as they constituted a majority of the State Bar membership.
+To make the State Bar of Wisconsin more relevant to its members, I established the first diversity committee and focused programming at many of our conferences toward solo practitioners and small firms, as they constituted most of the membership.

 How has your involvement in professional organizations impacted your perspective on your work?

 My current leadership role in the American Bar Association (ABA) is a tremendous resource.
-This year, as the chair of the Section of Environment, Energy, and Resources (SEER), my primary focus is on outreach.
-We are working on collaborative projects with other sections of the ABA, including Business Law and International Law, as well as outside of the ABA with state, local, and even international bar associations.
-Our outreach has resulted in strong relationships with attorneys practicing in diverse disciplines all over the world and through collaboration we have achieved common goals and made each of our organizations stronger.
+As the chair of the Section of Environment, Energy, and Resources, my primary focus was on outreach.
+We worked on collaborative projects with other sections of the ABA, including Business Law and International Law, as well as outside of the ABA with state, local, and even international bar associations.
+Our outreach resulted in strong relationships with attorneys practicing in diverse disciplines all over the world.
+Through collaboration we achieved common goals and made our organizations stronger.